Department of Music, College of Fine and Performing Arts

 Freshmen and transfer students will be declared as their intended major after performing a successful audition on their main instrument or voice and submitting a portfolio that has been approved by the Composition Area Coordinator.
 Progress will be reviewed by coordinators in each applied and academic area.

 Application Deadlines: The audition must be complete prior to the quarter in which the student intends to enroll.
-The audition deadline for each fall quarter is June 1.
 Due to the sequential nature of the music curriculum, midyear applications are not recommended.
 Students electing to begin in a quarter other than fall should seek advisement prior to enrollment.

 A grade of C- or better is required for a student’s major or minor courses, and supporting courses for majors and minors.
 A minimum GPA of 2.5 in music courses is required for graduation with a degree in music.

 It is recommended that students pass an upper-division jury for achieving upper-division instruction (300-400) level by the end of their second year in the program.
 Requirements for passing upper-division juries will be outlined in the instrumental and vocal areas’ policy statements.